-pccompass04, pccompass07 and the 3 Windows PCs are connected to UPS units.
-In case of power cut, these units start powering the PCs, while producing a "bip" sound.
-Automatic procedure of stopping PVSS and safe shutdown of the PCs occurs in the following minutes.
+The Linux PCs pccompass04 and the 3 Windows PCs are connected to UPS units.
+In case of a power cut, these units start powering the PCs, while producing a "bip" sound.
 DCS experts should be called when the power is back, to restart the PCs and the DCS project.